 Flashes of Hope provides portraits for children who have childhood cancer.
 Their goal is to help the children see themselves differently: as strong instead of weak, survivors instead of sick.
 But sometimes these are the last professional portraits their families have of them.
 Flashes of Hope schedules sessions at area hospitals at certain times during the year.
-Please see their website.
+Please see their website for details.

 Heart Gallery of America helps raise adoption awareness by displaying traveling galleries of portraits of waiting children within our foster system.
 A beautiful portrait that captures a child’s spirit can also help them be chosen for adoption, changing their lives forever.